auth0/terraform-provider-auth0/docs/data-sources/client.md

 - `callbacks` (List of String) URLs that Auth0 may call back to after a user authenticates for the client.
 Make sure to specify the protocol (https://) otherwise the callback may fail in some cases.
 With the exception of custom URI schemes for native clients, all callbacks should use protocol https://.
 - `client_aliases` (List of String) List of audiences/realms for SAML protocol.
 Used by the wsfed addon.
 - `client_metadata` (Map of String) Metadata associated with the client, in the form of an object with string values (max 255 chars).
 Maximum of 10 metadata properties allowed.
 Field names (max 255 chars) are alphanumeric and may only include the following special characters: `:,-+=_*?"/\()<>@ [Tab] [Space]`.
-- `client_secret` (String) Secret for the client.
+- `client_secret` (String, Sensitive) Secret for the client.
 Keep this private.
 To access this attribute you need to add the `read:client_keys` scope to the Terraform client.
 Otherwise, the attribute will contain an empty string.
 - `cross_origin_auth` (Boolean) Whether this client can be used to make cross-origin authentication requests (`true`) or it is not allowed to make such requests (`false`).
 Requires the `coa_toggle_enabled` feature flag to be enabled on the tenant by the support team.
 - `cross_origin_loc` (String) URL of the location in your site where the cross-origin verification takes place for the cross-origin auth flow when performing authentication in your own domain instead of Auth0 Universal Login page.
 - `custom_login_page` (String) The content (HTML, CSS, JS) of the custom login page.